-- Supplier Sustainability: Improving the sustainability performance of the supply chain upstream, by ensuring that all suppliers are selected and committed to the highest ESG standards. - Reputational and Business Risks: Addressing current and future reputational and business risks, related to the application/use of the product, which have the potential to have a negative effect on sustainability aspects. - Chemical Hazard and Exposure: Assessing and eliminating chemical hazards and exposure. - Regulatory Trends and Forthcoming Regulation: Aligning product developments with regulatory trends and stakeholder expectations.
+- Supplier Sustainability: Improving the sustainability performance of the supply chain upstream, by ensuring that all suppliers are selected and committed to the highest ESG standards. - Reputational and Business Risks: Addressing current and future reputational and business risks, related to the application/use of the product, which have the potential to have a negative effect on sustainability aspects. - 3.
+Chemical Hazard and Exposure: Assessing and eliminating chemical hazards and exposure. - 4.
+Regulatory Trends and Forthcoming Regulation: Aligning product developments with regulatory trends and stakeholder expectations.

-- Air Quality and Emissions: Products that promote good air quality and minimize emissions. - 6.
+- 5. Air Quality and Emissions: Products that promote good air quality and minimize emissions. - 6.
 Health and Safety: Products that are safe and easy to use. - 7.
 Energy: Products that promote energy efficiency principles. - 8.
-Climate: Products that minimize the impact on the climate. - Resources and Circularity: Efficient use of precious resources and supporting circularity. - Packaging: Prioritizing the use of responsible packaging for products. - 11.
-Green Building: Products that contribute to world-renowned Green Building Standards. - Cost Savings Downstream: Helping customers to directly, measurably, and significantly reduce costs during application/use.
+Climate: Products that minimize the impact on the climate.
+For more information, please see Annex 3 on the climate calculation procedure for CO2 reduction claims on p.19 of this paper. - 9.
+Resources and Circularity: Efficient use of precious resources and supporting circularity. - 10.
+Packaging: Prioritizing the use of responsible packaging for products. - 11.
+Green Building: Products that contribute to world-renowned Green Building Standards. - 12.
+Cost Savings Downstream: Helping customers to directly, measurably, and significantly reduce costs during application/use.